mulesoft-labs/raml-for-jax-rs/jaxrs-to-raml/jaxrs-to-raml-gradle-plugin-wrapper/README.md

 |**translatedAnnotations**|List of translated annotations that should be translated|No|

 ## RAML Generation
-Once the plugin has been applied and configured, execute the `ramltojaxrs` task to generated the JAX-RS resources:
+Once the plugin has been applied and configured, execute the `jaxrstoraml` task to generated the JAX-RS resources:

 ```sh
     ./gradlew compileJava jaxrstoraml